mmuller88/mmblog/content/newsletter-17/index.md

 ...

 ## # How to control access to AWS resources based on AWS account, OU, or organization

 <https://aws.amazon.com/blogs/security/how-to-control-access-to-aws-resources-based-on-aws-account-ou-or-organization/>

-Explains how the new IAM condition key can be used to more finegranular set policies.
+Explains how the new IAM condition key can be used for more fine granular set policies.

 ## How to Load Test Your Apps For Free By Going Serverless

 <https://dev.to/aws-builders/how-to-load-test-your-apps-for-free-by-going-serverless-1cl2>

-A very cool top down description for how to load test your serverless deployments.
+A very cool top-down description for how to load test your serverless deployments.

 ## Is DevOps in my environment possible?